syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customization.md

 ## ToolbarPosition

-Rich Text Editor provides support to switch the position of a toolbar to the top or bottom of the screen.
-The following code example explains how to switch toolbar position in Rich Text Editor.
+Rich Text Editor provides the support to switch the position of a toolbar to the top or bottom of the screen.
+The following code example explains how to switch the toolbar position in the Rich Text Editor.

 {% tabs %}